gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Updated default versions of Checkstyle and CodeNarc

-* Checkstyle plugin: default Checkstyle version changed from 5.5 to 5.6.
+The default version of Checkstyle used for the '`checkstyle`' plugin has been updated from `5.5` to `5.6`.

-* CodeNarc plugin: default CodeNarc version changed from 0.16.1 to 0.18.
+The default version of CodeNarc used for the '`codenarc`' plugin has been updated from `0.16.1` to `0.18`.

 ## External contributions